haesken/dftools/README.markdown

 ## Usage
 ### Download

-- Check the Downloads page for prebuilt binaries (Linux/OSX/Windows)
+- Github has disabled new downloads, so I'm currently looking for a host for the prebuilt binaries.

 ### Run